Q

 1A school year is 10 months, between September and June.

-Claims for compensation in this category require proof/confirmation of class membership, along with the completion, execution and submission of a Claim Form by the claims deadline.
-While the Claims Administrator will be provided with a Class Member List to establish class membership and eligibility under this category, additional document may be required and requested by the Claims Administrator, before any determination of eligibility or payment can be made.
+Claims for compensation in this category required proof/confirmation of class membership, along with the completion, execution and submission of a Claim Form by the claims deadline.

 2) Group B – Severe Psychological and/or Physical Harm and/or Sexual Abuse

-Class Members may seek additional compensation to the CEP, if they can provide objective evidence of severe psychological injury (i.e. mental-health illness/disorder diagnosis and treatment), or physical injury (i.e. surgery and/or ongoing physiotherapy) linked to their experiences at GCC.
-To qualify for additional compensation related to severe psychological injury or physical injury, claimants must provide a sworn/solemnly affirmed Impact Statement and medical records, in addition to the completion and execution of the Claim Form.
+Class Members could seek additional compensation to the CEP, if they provided objective evidence of severe psychological injury (i.e. mental-health illness/disorder diagnosis and treatment), or physical injury (i.e. surgery and/or ongoing physiotherapy) linked to their experiences at GCC.
+To qualify for additional compensation related to severe psychological injury or physical injury, claimants must have provided a sworn/solemnly affirmed Impact Statement and medical records, in addition to the completion and execution of the Claim Form.

-Payment in any one of these categories is not guaranteed.
-Total payments (Group A and B combined) will not exceed $74,000.
+Payment in any one of these categories was not guaranteed.
+Total payments (Group A and B combined) could not exceed $74,000.

 The deadline to opt-out has expired.